 Before refrigerated drinking fountains, water would be kept in a pottery jug.
 The pottery naturally provided a cooling effect to any liquid stored inside, however not to the level of modern-day refrigeration.

 These Pottery Coolers are mostly used to store fresh drinking water just as they were used in the early 1900s.
 They are also great for tea, lemonade, sangria, and other liquid drinks.

 The standard color is priced in blue stripe.
 You may choose other colors using the drop-down box at the top of the page.
 Colors are hand-painted and signed by the artist.
 Please note: the rooster, red apple, and summer splendor design is a decal and is not hand painted.
 The Poppy Seed design will include flowers in both blue and peach, which may be on opposite sides of the stoneware.

 See color samples by clicking to enlarge pictures of various product examples.
 The white will be the same cream color as the blue stripe.
 Depending on where it is in the kiln the actual white colors may vary from the pictures between cream and white with some grayish hue or even towards a tan, beige color.
 Another characteristic of old-fashioned hand-turned pottery.

-Price above reflects the 1 gal size, select 2 & 3 gal using the drop-down box.
+The price above reflects the 1-gal size, select 2 & 3-gal using the drop-down box.